computationalcognitivescience/lovelace/content/_part_i/math.md

 We saw in the [Introduction](https://computationalcognitivescience.github.io/lovelace/part_i/intro) that, just like sculpting, theoretical modeling requires its own set of dedicated tools.
 The theoretical modeler's toolbox includes a.o. mathematical concepts, formal expressions, and notational conventions.
 One can already get quite far with the basics in _set theory_, _functions_ and _logic_.
 Below we present a brief primer.
 Readers who have taken introductory classes on these topics can skip this section without loss of continuity.
 If, however, these materials are new to you, then we recommend carefully studying this chapter before proceeding.
 A good grasp of the concepts and notation defined here will be necessary for following the examples and exercises in subsequent chapters.
 In general, developing some fluency in mathematical language is key if one wants to become a theoretical modeler.

+{% marginfigure "fig-set-eg" "assets/img/set-eg.svg" "Sets can be visualized as circles."
+"75%" %}
 ## Set theory
-{% marginfigure "fig-set-eg" "assets/img/set-eg.svg" "Sets can be visualized as circles." %}
 A set is a collection of distinct objects.
 For example, a set of people $$P=\{\text{Ramiro},\text{Brenda},\text{Molly}\}$$, animals $$A=\{\text{cat},\text{turtle},\text{blue whale}, \text{cuttlefish}\}$$ or numbers $$ N=\{1,5,7,12\}$$.
 Sets are usually denoted by a capital letter and their elements listed between curly brackets.
 They can also be visualized as circles.

 Sets can contain an infinite number of objects, e.g. all positive odd numbers $$O=\{1,3,5, 7,\dots\}$$.

 ### Set membership
+{% marginfigure "fig-set-in" "assets/img/set-in.svg" "Set membership."
+"75%" %}

 When we want to write that an object $$x$$ is (or is not) part of a set $$X$$, we use _set membership_ notation:

-{% marginfigure "fig-set-in" "assets/img/set-in.svg" "Set membership."%}

 $$5 \in N\\17 \notin N\\\text{Ramiro}\in P\\\text{Saki}\notin P$$

 ### Subset and superset
-{% marginfigure fig-subset "assets/img/set-sub.svg" "Subset relationship." %}
+{% marginfigure fig-subset "assets/img/set-sub.svg" "Subset relationship."
+"75%" %}
 Often, we want to express things like 'the set of mammals $$M$$ is part of the set of all animals $$A$$'.
 We then use _subset_ notation: $$M\subseteq A$$ or $$M\subset A$$.
 The latter means that $$M$$ is smaller than $$A$$.

-{% marginfigure fig-superset "assets/img/set-sup.svg" "Superset relationship." %}
+{% marginfigure fig-superset "assets/img/set-sup.svg" "Superset relationship."
+"75%" %}
 Vice versa, we can express that 'the set of all things on earth $$T$$ contains all animals $$A$$' using _superset_ notation: $$T\supseteq A$$ or $$T\supset A$$.
 The latter means that $$T$$ is bigger than $$A$$.

 ### Intersection, union and difference
 Let's look at what more we can do with two sets.
-{% marginfigure fig-set-two "assets/img/set-two.svg" "Example sets." %}
+{% marginfigure fig-set-two "assets/img/set-two.svg" "Example sets."
+"75%" %}
 For example, take the set of your friends and my friends.

 $$F_{you}=\{\text{John},\text{Roberto},\text{Holly},\text{Doris},\text{Charlene}\}$$